Workiva/react_testing_library/README.md

 ### 5. Write test(s) for your component(s)!

-Using the rendering / querying utilities from the `react_testing_library.dart` entrypoint, and optionally, the `Matcher`s from the `matchers.dart` entrypoint, you can now render react components to the DOM and query within the rendered content to get the element(s) you want to test!
+Using the [render] function, you can now generate DOM using React components and [query][queries] within that DOM to get the element(s) you want to test!
+Convenient [DOM `Matcher`s][matchers] are also available to make it easy to write high-quality `expect`ations about the DOM nodes in your tests.

 > The example below is extremely simplistic for the purposes of demonstration.
 We will have more thorough examples documented soon!